Roblox–Schlep controversy: Cease and desist letter

 On August 9, 2025, Schlep made a post on Twitter that included a photo of a cease and desist notice that he received from Roblox.
 The company said that he violated Roblox policies, specifically its new "vigilante groups" rule, and that he "actively interferes" with their protocols and should have reported inappropriate conduct to "official channels".
 They threatened to take legal action against him if he continued his activities or attempted to access Roblox.
 The letter also said that he violated user privacy guidelines by participating in "unauthorized and harmful activities" to users.
 Roblox terminated all of Schlep's accounts from the platform and prohibited him from creating new ones.
-Schlep also said that Roblox CEO David Baszucki blocked him on X.
+Schlep also said that Roblox CEO David Baszucki blocked him on X (formerly Twitter).

 On the same day, Schlep uploaded an 8-minute video to his YouTube channel, titled "Roblox Is Threatening to Sue Me For Protecting Kids", in which he detailed his termination from the platform and criticized Roblox.
 Schlep said that he was groomed in his youth on Roblox by a "popular developer", who made him watch gore videos and sexually explicit content and manipulated him to do inappropriate actions.
 He also said that he and his team were thanked by police for catching predators on Roblox.
 Schlep added that he was disappointed with the termination of his accounts, and that it was the first time he was directly contacted by the platform.
 Schlep called the claims in the cease-and-desist letter "laughably hilarious".
-He added that he will not be accessing Roblox ever again unless allowed by the platform, and that he will continue his operations against predators on his website.
+He added that he will never access Roblox again unless he is allowed to by the platform, and that he will continue his operations against predators on his website.